secondRZ/swe-interview/topics/web-development.md

 * [Stateless functional components when you can](https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc).
 * [Virtual DOM Benefits](http://stackoverflow.com/questions/21109361/why-is-reacts-concept-of-virtual-dom-said-to-be-more-performant-than-dirty-mode)
 * Two types of presentation components: logical and pure:
-  * Logical presentation components manage their own internal state.
+  * Logical presentation components manage their own internal state \(NEVER APPLICATION STATE.
+Only data that will never be helpful to any other components \(like a stopwatch\)\).
 * * Pure **stateless** components simply present the data given to them via props.
   * Pure stateless components should be the goal, being the simplest, and in the future the most performant \(skipping certain checks\).
 * Things to remember:
+  * There should be containers and components. \(Containers are what we call handlers in ST codebase, but we should be using them better\).
+The components should be presentational only.
+They should not modify any state.
+They should not have their own methods handler methods.
+All of this should be passed in from the container/handler.
   * Break your components down as far as they should be.
 Look at the name of the component.
 Does everything within the render method belong to that name?
 For example, don't have the header and footer of the page in the `<ProductList />` component.
 Give them their own.
   * No anonymous functions.
   * No state when unnecessary.
 Like when the info you need can be derived from another state property.